Mold Odours: What Does Mold Smell Like?

 The size of a mold colony will likely increase if all you are doing to address mold odours is to cover them up with scents.
 And while mold smells can be supressed with air fresheners, the harmful health effects of mold cannot.
 So while you cover up the problem with artificial scents, you will continue to be exposed to hazardous mold spores.

 The only way to get rid of mold smells for good is to eliminate the mold colonies causing them in the first place.
 For large colonies covering more than 10 square feet, Health Canada recommends hiring mold remediation professionals.
+Our mold removal services are designed to do just that, ensuring a safe and healthy environment in your home or business.

 However, for small colonies, it is possible to remove them safely and effectively on your own, so long as you have all the proper equipment and take the appropriate precautions: